 It is sent to shopping channels like Facebook Shop & Google Shopping to communicate all the information your product listings will contain.

-You are gonna need a data feed in order to promote and sell your products on multiple shopping channels.
+You will need a data feed in order to promote and sell your products on multiple shopping channels.

 To social commerce businesses especially Shopify merchants, using product feeds to sell across multiple channels is not only crucial but also a must.